gvwilson/thirdbit/src/fiction/iffy/index.md

 wound up in a toolbox in Antarctica,
 Wales pointed his silver-tipped finger toward the horizon.
-With no more command than that the drone shot away, vanishing as its camo matched the blue, gray, and white of the sky, sea, and waves.
+With no more command than that the drone shot away, vanishing as its camo matched the blue, white, and gray of the sky, clouds, and sea.

 Wales locked his toolbox and folded the false skin back in place over his fingertip.
 "Let's watch from inside."